isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-spray-for-house-carpets/index.md

 ###  5.**Scent and Odor**

-Some products, like **Enforcer Flea Spray for Homes**, are formulated to neutralize unpleasant odors while effectively controlling fleas and [Larvae](https://pestpolicy.com/where-do-flea-larvae-live/).
-A product that leaves behind a pleasant scent is preferable, especially if used in areas like living rooms or bedrooms.
+Some products, like **Enforcer Flea Spray for Homes**, are formulated to neutralize unpleasant odors while effectively controlling fleas and [Larvae](https://pestpolicy.com/where-do-flea-larvae-live/).A product that leaves behind a pleasant scent is preferable, especially if used in areas like living rooms or bedrooms.
 The less disruptive the product, the more comfortable your living environment remains.

 ##  Top 5 Recommendations - Best Flea Spray for House Carpets